 Applying for a utility patent may follow these steps:

-Get targeted patent guidance for your specific industry.
-Click on your industry below to discover specialized patent requirements, strategic approaches, and how our attorneys can transform your ideas into protected assets.
+It’s important to get targeted patent guidance for your specific industry.
+Find your industry below to discover specialized patent requirements, strategic approaches, and how our attorneys can transform your ideas into protected intellectual property and assets.

 While the time it takes to get a utility patent in Los Angeles will vary, on average, it takes 30.8 months to get a patent according to the USPTO, as of August 2025.
 Because there are so many more utility patents, they can take longer than other patent types.
 When you hire a utility patent attorney, they can assess your unique case to estimate how long the process may take for your invention in Los Angeles.